br492133/Survivor/README.md

 All plots and outputs can be found [here](images)<br>

 *Note: X and Y axes are **not** common between plots.<br>
-Additonally, no observed seasons had a 2-2 splin in Final 4, so the plots of that condition are intentionally omitted.<br>
+Additionally, no observed seasons had a 2-2 splin in Final 4, so the plots of that condition are intentionally omitted.<br>

-ANOVA plots were used for initial significance comparision.<br>
+ANOVA plots were used for initial significance comparison.<br>
 ![image](images/ANOVA_2.PNG)<br>
 This plot demonstrates that there is a significant correlation between the presence of the Sole Survivor and a high overall TWQ score, suggesting that there is a relationship between teams demonstrating a high degree of TWQ and individuals form those teams advancing to win the season.<br>